 Stimulating potential academic leaders to think critically about the future of the academy

-Will be able to identify 10 key indicators of health in university organizational climate.
+Will be able to identify 10 key indicators of health in

 Will understand the university strategic planning process.